AlessandraColli/pacsColliColombo/README.md

    mesh <- fdaPDE::create.MESH.2.5D(nodes = vertici,triangles = triangoli)

 2) the test scripts in /tests are outdated, and will be updated as soon as possible.
-Scripts in /RScripts have not been verified yet.

 3) the shift of indexes from R to C++ is done within the R functions smooth.FEM.basis and smooth.FEM.FPCA.
 Do not use C++ scripts directly on the R mesh objects, unless you take care of shifing indexes by yourself.